Be the change

 What we’re doing

-Our current plans and activity are already making a difference to local air quality.
-We’re also working with government on a new Greater Manchester Clean Air Plan.
+We’re also working with government on a new investment-led Greater Manchester Clean Air Plan.